aespinosaalvarez/NetPyntest/README.md

 What's new?
 -----------

-This NetPyntest version, is the first release:
+This NetPyntest version 1.0.0, is the first release:

 Version 1.0.0
 +++++++++++++